-Congressman Richard E. Neal represents the First Congressional District of Massachusetts in the United States Congress.
+Congressman Richard E. Neal proudly represents the First Congressional District of Massachusetts in the United States Congress.

-Richard Neal was born in Worcester, Massachusetts on February 14, 1949 and was raised and educated in the City of Springfield.
-He is a 1972 graduate of American International College, where he received his Bachelor's Degree in Political Science and was a member of the National Honor Society.
-He received his Masters Degree in Public Administration from the Barney School of Business and Public Administration at the University of Hartford in 1976.
+Richard E. Neal was born in Worcester, Massachusetts and was raised and educated in the City of Springfield.
+He is a graduate of American International College, where he received his Bachelor's Degree in Political Science.
+He received his Masters Degree in Public Administration from the Barney School of Business and Public Administration at the University of Hartford.

 Congressman Neal was first elected to the United States House of Representatives in 1988 and served his first two terms on the House Banking Committee before joining the Ways and Means Committee in 1993.
 In January 2019, Congressman Neal was elected by his colleagues to assume the esteemed position of Chairman, marking the first time since 1875 that a representative from Massachusetts had done so.

 Amid the COVID-19 pandemic, Congressman Neal and the Ways and Means Committee worked tirelessly to bring relief to the American people.

 The first relief bill, the CARES Act, included several provisions Ways and Means Committee Democrats secured including: federal unemployment compensation, economic assistance payments, and telehealth flexibility.
 This bill singlehandedly saved the American economy.